DIMM: Connector

 A comparison between 200-pin DDR and DDR2 SDRAM SO-DIMMs, and a 204-pin DDR3 SO-DIMM module.
 They share the same width but differ in pin and notch placement.

 16 GiB DDR4-2666 1.2 V unbuffered DIMM (UDIMM).

-Different generations of memory are not interchangable: neither forward compatible nor backward compatible.
+Different generations of memory are not interchangeable: neither forward compatible nor backward compatible.
 To make this difference clear and avoid any confusion, their DIMM modules all have different pin counts and/or different notch positions.
 DDR5 SDRAM is the most recent type of DDR memory and has been in use since 2020.